What's in this article?

 Based on the above description, you’ve probably already deduced that you do need a boiler flue, regardless of what type of boiler you have.
 To say your heating system wouldn’t meet Gas Safe regulations without one, would be akin to suggesting you might not necessarily need a parachute for sky diving.

-The flue isn’t anything you need to worry about though, any Gas Safe heating engineer will have included the flue and any necessary work required for it in their boiler installation quote.
+The flue isn’t anything you need to worry about though, we include the flue and any necessary work required for it in our fixed price boiler installations.

 It’s most likely your boiler flue will be exiting the side of your house, through the wall which is nearest to your boiler.
 You’ll probably have noticed steam coming from it and your neighbours – especially when the air outside is colder.
 This is commonly referred to as a horizontal flue.